Offline Equilibrium Finding: Preliminaries

 \subsection{Equilibrium Finding Algorithms}

 \textbf{PSRO.} PSRO is initialized with a set of randomly-generated policies $\hat{\Sigma}_{i}$ for each player $i$.
-At each iteration of PSRO, a meta-game $M$ is built with all existing policies of players and then a meta-solver computes a meta-strategy, i.e., distribution, over polices of each player (i.e., Nash, $\alpha$-rank or uniform distributions).
-The joint meta-strategy for all players is denoted as $\bm{\alpha}$, where $\alpha_{i}(\sigma)$ is the probability that player $i$ takes $\sigma$ as their strategy.
-After that, an oracle computes at least one policy for each player, which is added into $\hat{\Sigma}_{i}$.
+At each iteration of PSRO, a meta-game $M$ is built with all existing policies of players and then a meta-solver computes a meta-strategy, i.e., a distribution over policies of each player (e.g., Nash, $\alpha$-rank or uniform distributions).
+The joint meta-strategy for all players is denoted as $\boldmath{\alpha}$, where $\alpha_{i}(\sigma)$ is the probability that player $i$ takes $\sigma$ as their strategy.
+After that, an oracle computes at least one policy for each player, which is added to $\hat{\Sigma}_{i}$.
 We note when computing the new policy for one player, all other players' policies and the meta-strategy are fixed, which corresponds to a single-player optimization problem and can be solved by DQN \cite{mnih2015human} or policy gradient reinforcement learning algorithms.
-NFSP can be seen as a special case of PSRO with uniform distributions as meta-strategies.
+NFSP can be seen as a special case of PSRO with uniform distributions as meta-strategies \cite{heinrich2015fictitious}.
+Joint Policy Space Response Oracles (JPSRO) is a novel extension to PSRO with full mixed joint policies to enable coordination among policies \cite{marris2021multi}.
+JPSRO is proven to converge to a (C)CE over joint policies in extensive-form games.